metablaster/4X-Audio/README.md

 ## How to use

 - Search for and download `4X-Audio` mod using `Unciv`
-- Enable "Permanent audiovisual mod" checkbox
+- Enable `Permanent audiovisual mod` checkbox

 ## Other suggested music mods